 ^{} The bridge ratings reflected in the 2016 and 2017 reports were the traditional NYS bridge condition ratings from 2014 and 2015 with the exception of the bridges inspected by in-house NYCDOT forces (pedestrian bridges).
 The NYS bridge condition rating system was being converted to a federal system developed by AASHTO and there was no current acceptable formula to translate the results of inspections performed in 2016 and 2017 into the traditional NYS ratings.
 The AASHTO inspection method does not generate numerical overall bridge condition ratings.
-The ratings were updated in the current annual report.
+The ratings were updated in the 2018 annual report.

-structures not inspected by the State are inspected by the NYC Department of Transportation's Division of Bridges, with the exception of three NYC Parks Department structures and the East 63rd Street Pedestrian Bridge over the FDR Drive, which was inspected by Rockefeller University.
+structures not inspected by the State are inspected by the NYC Department of Transportation's Division of Bridges, with the exception of three NYC Parks Department structures, the East 63rd Street Pedestrian Bridge over the FDR Drive (which is inspected by Rockefeller University), and the East 71st Street Pedestrian Bridge over the FDR Drive (which is inspected by the Hospital for Special Surgery).

-The State inspected 670 (84.81%) bridge structures.
-The City inspected 116 (14.68%) bridge structures.
-The remaining bridges in the 2018 inventory are the High Bridge over the Harlem River, which was inspected in 2002 by the Department of Parks and Recreation, two newly inventoried Riverside Park structures (inspected by consultants), and the East 63rd Street Bridge (mentioned above).
+The State inspected 672 (84.85%) bridge structures.
+The City inspected 115 (14.52%) bridge structures.
+The remaining bridges in the 2019 inventory are the High Bridge over the Harlem River, which was inspected in 2002 by the Department of Parks and Recreation, two newly inventoried Riverside Park structures (inspected by consultants), and the East 63rd and East 71st Street Bridges (mentioned above).